The 11-year old who won a $25,000 science prize

 The EPA (Environmental Protection Agency), the US government agency whose mission is to protect human health and the environment, sets the "maximum contaminant level goal" of lead in drinking water at zero, meaning that no amount is safe for human consumption.
 However, this is unrealistic because of the widespread use of leaded piping, thus it's not enforced.

-The actual admissible quantity is 15 parts per million, called an "action level" because if 10 percent of water samples from the same source exceed it, action must be taken.
+The actual admissible quantity is 15 parts per billion, called an "action level" because if 10 percent of water samples from the same source exceed it, action must be taken.
 The World Health Organization, by comparison, sets a more strict acceptable level of 10 parts per billion.

 As of June 2016, in the US, an estimated 5,300 water systems were in violation of EPA's lead and copper regulations, exposing 17.6 million people to unsafe levels of contaminants.
 In Flint, Michigan, one test by city officials in a local household in 2015 revealed a lead concentration of 397 parts per billion, 26 times more than EPA's own "danger level" of 15.
 But independent tests run by Virginia Tech researchers found concentrations as high as 13,000 parts per billion.